Gherardo Della Marta MBACP counsellor in London WC1B, NW1 and Bedford MK40

 2012 - 2013 Relate in Richmond; working as a volunteer counsellor with couples on a weekly basis for up to 12 sessions or open ended

 2012 - 2014 Hetherington GP surgery in Clapham South as a volunteer counsellor ;working with clients for 6 sessions on a weekly basis

 2012 - 2014 The Awareness centre in Clapham as a volunteer counsellor; working with clients on a long term counselling contract up to 2 years on a weekly basis

-Since 2014 working in private practice in Holborn, Camden and Queens Park
+Since 2014 I have been working in private practice in Holborn, Camden, Queens Park and Bedford

 Training, qualifications & experience